RasaHQ/rasa/README.md

 ```
 brew install sphinx
-pip install sphinx_rtd_theme
-pip install sphinx-autobuild
+pip install -r dev-requirements.txt
 ```

 After the installation has finished, you can run and view the documentation locally using
 ```
-cd docs
-sphinx-apidoc -o . ../rasa_core
-make livehtml
+make livedocs
 ```

 Visit the local version of the docs at http://localhost:8000 in your browser.
+You can now change the docs locally and the web page will automatically reload and apply your changes.

 ## License
 Licensed under the Apache License, Version 2.0.
 Copyright 2017